menu

 Demographics

-Rosslyn Farms is a somewhat ethnically-diverse borough.
+Rosslyn Farms is a very ethnically-diverse borough.
 The people who call Rosslyn Farms home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rosslyn Farms residents report their race to be White, followed by Asian.
-Important ancestries of people in Rosslyn Farms include German, Irish, Russian, Czechoslovakian, and Italian.
+The greatest number of Rosslyn Farms residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Rosslyn Farms include Irish, German, Russian, Czechoslovakian, and Italian.

 The most common language spoken in Rosslyn Farms is English.
-Other important languages spoken here include Russian and German/Yiddish.
+Other important languages spoken here include Spanish and Russian.

 Notable & Unique Neighborhood Characteristics